modin-project/modin/docs/getting_started/faq.rst

     modin_cfg.Engine.put('unidist') # Modin will use Unidist
     unidist_cfg.Backend.put('mpi') # Unidist will use MPI backend

-We also have an experimental HDK-based engine of Modin.
-You can read about on :doc:`Using HDK </development/using_hdk>` page.
+We also have an experimental HDK-based engine of Modin, which you can read about on :doc:`Using HDK </development/using_hdk>` page.
 We plan to support more execution engines in future.
 If you have a specific request, please post on the #feature-requests channel on our Slack_ community.